23 Sep How to Make a Ti & Kukui Nut Lei

 Aloha!

-Welcome to our first blog post.
-We often post photos of lei that I enjoy making outside of my shop responsibilities, and recently we received requests for instructions on how to make a Ti and Kukui nut lei.
-Fortunately, I had two additional lei to make for another celebration, so I took photos of and documented the process.
-I’m a lifelong learner and continue to enjoy practicing this special tradition.
-I would be remiss if I failed to acknowledge my Wilcox Elementary School teachers, and especially Kupuna Kaliloa and Kupuna Kon for sharing their time and knowledge and for first teaching me about lei.
+We often post photos of lei that I enjoy making outside of my shop responsibilities.
+Recently, I received requests for instructions on how to make a Ti and Kukui nut lei.
+I consider myself a lifelong learner and continue to enjoy practicing new and old techniques and sharing in this special tradition.
+I’d like to acknowledge my Wilcox Elementary School teachers from the ’80s and ’90s and especially Kupuna Kaliloa and Kupuna Kon who would volunteer their time each week to teach us about Native Hawaiian practices and values.
 I recently located a copy of the 1986 film Ka Lei which introduced my elementary school classmates and me to lei techniques and native materials.
 It is available for checkout at any Hawaii State public library.

 With gratitude and aloha,